 Innovative Finance ISA

-The Lifetime ISA (LISA) replaces the Help to Buy ISA, which will no longer be available to open as of 30 November this year (although if you’ve already got one you can keep paying in as long as you claim the bonus by 2030).
+The Lifetime ISA (LISA) replaces the Help to Buy ISA, which was phased out on 30th November 2019.
+(If you already have a Help to Buy ISA you can keep paying in, as long as you claim the bonus by 2030).
 The LISA can be either a Cash or Stocks & Shares ISA, and you can open one if you are aged between 18 and 39.
 It has two aims: to help first-time buyers save for a house deposit, and to encourage saving for retirement.
 The LISA offers a government bonus of 25% on everything you save up to a maximum of £4,000 each tax year.
 You can only withdraw without penalty either to buy your first home or once you reach the age of 60.
 The LISA is great for people who want a leg up on to the property ladder, and is useful as a retirement savings or investment vehicle, but should not replace a pension for most people.

 A Junior ISA (JISA) is a long-term savings account parents or guardians can open on behalf of a child.
 Once they reach the age of 16, the named child can take control of the JISA, and the money becomes theirs to withdraw once they reach 18.
-They can be either Cash or Stocks & Shares, the latter is usually the best option as by definition Junior ISAs have a long time horizon over which money can grow.
-In the current tax year you can put £4,260 into a JISA.
+They can be either Cash or Stocks & Shares, the latter is usually the best option as by definition, Junior ISAs have a long time horizon over which money can grow.
+In the 2023/24 tax year you can put up to £9,000 into a JISA.
 They replace the old Child Trust Funds – if you have one of these you can convert it into a Junior ISA.

 Once you’ve decided which ISA would work for you given your financial goals, personal circumstances and life stage, you’ll need to choose the right product from the right provider.
 While not a definitive guide, this section should give you a few pointers on what to look for, but bear in mind best buy tables can change rapidly, so do your own research before you decide.